projectit-org/ProjectIt-documentation/src/routes/030_Developing_a_Language/020_Definition_Level/010_Editor_Definition/020_Projections.md

 <svelte:fragment slot="content">
 The manner in which each of the properties of a single function are displayed, will be determined by their own projections.
 In this example, `self.parameters` is a list, and will be displayed as another table.
-The inner table will, however, be row-based, as this is the default.
+The inner table will be row-based, as this is the default.
 </svelte:fragment>
 </Note>